 They got him to a lounge in the card room.
 Dr. Goodfellow saw that there was no hope.
 By now the rest of the family were there.
 Virgil and Allie, James and Bessie, and Wyatt were at his side as his life dwindled away.
 Before the hour since the bullet entered his body had ticked by, Morgan was gone.

 His wounds were fatal.
 Dr. Goodfellow's report showed the bullet went from the left of the spine across to exit on the front right.
-It perforated his left kidney, damaged his vena cava, spinal cord and gall bladder.
+It perforated his left kidney, damaged his vena cava (the large major vein bringing the body's blood back to his heart - this would cause a lot of blood loss fairly quickly), spinal cord and gall bladder.

 The next day was Sunday, March 19, 1882.
 Wyatt Earp turned 34 that day.
 That birthday seared in his memory, as he brought his brother, Morgan's body in a coffin to the train station in Contention City.
 His brother James supervised the transport of Morgan's body.
 Morgan Earp was going home to their parents in Colton California, where they, and Louisa now resided.17